burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Your function returns a container or another object with the state in the heap by value from a function call.

 * You implement a container and internally your container has a dynamic array that changes its size once it's filled or based on another criteria.
 The internal memory storage of the container, when resizing happens, almost always consists of several steps: allocate new memory, copy objects to a new memory, destroy old objects, and release old memory.
-With **move** semantics the authors of containers can leverage the move mechanism and remove not necessary copying.
+With **move** semantics the authors of containers can leverage the move mechanism and remove unnecessary copying.

 * Swapping of two objects in practice may happen through using intermediate variable *tmp*.
-But if you swap two content of two objects where objects have a state in the heap, then you can easily benefit from moving semantics to avoid two copies.
+But if you swap two contents of two objects where objects have a state in the heap, then you can easily benefit from moving semantics to avoid two copies.

-Move semantics is language construction to represent such action, but adding it to the language increased the complexity of references.
+Move semantics is language construction to represent such action, but adding it to the language increases the complexity of references.
 Move semantics is one of the main innovations of C++11.
 The move is useful for objects that store part of their state in a heap.
 Moving is never slower than copying and is usually faster.
 In addition for some objects, there is only moving semantics, e.g., thread.

 The move brings the object to a valid, but unspecified state.
 What is less well known is that objects, in fact, can be reused after movement, however, in practice, it does not happen frequently.
 One more time reusing an object after moving from is legal and valid because the object's content should be in a valid state after the moving operation if the content has been moved from this object.